Control Plane UI

 This commonly occurs when the consumer group has been unsubscribed from that topic, or when the workload has no replicas running (scaled down completely).

-In this state, the consumer cannot process any data and it is no more possible to interact with Play/Pause button and to know about consumer lag info.
+In this state, the consumer cannot process any data and it is no more possible to interact with resume/Pause button and to know about consumer lag info.

 Unsubscribed steps are typically indicated by orange line in the UI.